Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems

+This paper addresses the issue of linguistic disparity by exploring cross-lingual transfer learning for spoken NER.
+We focus on using multilingual language representation models to evaluate their effectiveness, especially in data-scarce environments where this term refers to the limited availability of high-quality, manually annotated datasets in comparison to more extensively studied languages like English.
+Our empirical studies cover three main languages: Dutch, English, German.
+We specifically examine transfers between languages with different resource levels, highlighting the strength of transfer learning in scenarios from zero to low resources.
+These languages were chosen for our study due to their varying resource levels and linguistic similarities, which provide a meaningful context for examining cross-lingual transfer learning.

+Moreover, we provide a comparative analysis of different methodologies, including both pipeline and E2E approaches.
+The pipeline framework integrates the functionalities of Automatic Speech Recognition (ASR) systems with subsequent NER models.
+Initially, the ASR system transcribes spoken content into text, which is then tagged with entities by the NER system.
+Previous work has explored E2E strategies that simultaneously address ASR and NER tasks \cite{Caubriere20}.
+This approach aims to refine ASR alongside Natural Language Understanding (NLU) and significantly reduce error propagation commonly caused by ASR limitations \cite{Jannet15}.

+A major challenge with E2E models is their need for extensive training datasets.
+The limited availability of audio-textual datasets with entity annotations emphasizes this issue, as creating large annotated speech datasets is both complex and costly.
+To address this, \citet{Pasad22}, used a labeling model to generate pseudo-annotations.
+Inspired by this approach, our paper includes custom pseudo-annotated datasets in Dutch, English, and German, created using the XLM-R\textsubscript{L}-based NER model \cite{goyal2021largerscale}.
+These pseudo-annotations were not manually corrected, and all evaluations were performed on these pseudo-annotated datasets.
+Furthermore, no gold-standard annotations were used.

-We further employ the impact of different factors, such as the amount of training data, the choice of the language model, and the target language, on the performance of spoken NER systems.
-This paper contributes to the ongoing research in spoken NER by providing insights into the challenges and potential solutions for cross-lingual schemes.
-Our findings contribute to the ongoing advancements in spoken document retrieval and pave the way for more sophisticated and accurate spoken NER systems.
+We further examine the impact of various factors such as training data volume, language model choice, and target language, on spoken NER system performance.
+This paper enhances research in spoken NER by highlighting challenges and potential cross-lingual solutions.
+Our results advance spoken document retrieval and support the development of more sophisticated and accurate spoken NER systems.